quicoto/reviews/content/blog/tv-shows/boruto-naruto-next-generations/1x130/index.md

 Seeing everybody again was great.
 It brought back sad memories about Sasuke and Naruto's solitude but it was warm to see the original gang back together.

 Such a cliffhanger at the end, I would imagine we're bound to see a nice fight.
 But how will this play out without revealing Sasuke's and Boruto's true skills?
-In that point in time even if Naruto had more chakra than Boruto, it feels Boruto is stronger.
+At that point in time even if Naruto had more chakra than Boruto, it feels Boruto is stronger.